carlos-verdes/scxml-java/README.md

 The communication between SCXML sessions with other sessions/applications is done with events (inputs) and messages (outputs), and are performed by I/O event processors.
 Each I/O processor is able to handle a diferent type of events/messages and transport mechanisms (for example the scxml-android module has I/O processors for intent events).

-So, and I/O processor will listen from external resources messages, try to search the target session and push the correspondent event to it.
+So, the I/O processor will listen from external resources messages, try to search the target session and push the correspondent event to it.
 At the same time is able to receive a message from a SCXML session and send it to another system (which actually could be another SCXML session).

-Now get the previous example of a SM with two states, connected and disconnected... the event connect transitions from disconnected to connected, and once is connected a console message will appear:
+Now get the previous example of a SM with two states, connected and disconnected.
+If an event "connect" is received on  disconnected the state machine transitions to connected state.
+Connected state shows a console message on enter.

 ```
 init-state:  disconnected